zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimdb.rst

    #. kinetic energy of the beads,
    #. spring elastic energy of the beads,
    #. potential energy of the bead,
-   #. total energy of all beads (conserved if *ensemble* is *nve*)
+   #. total energy of all beads (conserved if *ensemble* is *nve*) if *esynch* is *yes*
    #. primitive kinetic energy estimator :ref:`(Hirshberg1) <Hirshberg>`
    #. virial energy estimator :ref:`(Herman) <HermanBB>` (see the justification in the supporting information of :ref:`(Hirshberg2) <HirshbergInvernizzi>`).

 The first three are different for different log files, and the others are the same for different log files, except for the primitive kinetic energy estimator when setting *esynch* to *no*.
 Then, the primitive kinetic energy estimator is obtained by summing over all log files.
-Also note that when *esynch* is set to *no*, the fourth output gives the total energy of all beads excluding the spring elastic energy, which can be obtained from the second output by summing over all log files.
+Also note that when *esynch* is set to *no*, the fourth output gives the total energy of all beads excluding the spring elastic energy; the total classical energy can then be obtained by adding the sum of second output over all log files.
 All vector values calculated by fix *pimdb/langevin* are "extensive".

 For both *pimdb/nvt* and *pimdb/langevin*, the contribution of the exterior spring to the primitive estimator is printed to the first log file.